You know, that's just, that's just really, I mean, that's just over the top.

 Yeah, I need an A-train condom.

-This is this shows behind the times.
+Anyway, this is all, this shows behind the times.

 The spray on condom is the future here.